akeneo/pim-api-docs/content/graphql/setup/best-practices.md

+## Ask only what you need
+Design queries to request only the data required, avoiding over-fetching and under-fetching scenarios.
+Use field-level granularity to specify precisely which fields are needed for each request.
+By asking only for essential data, you minimize network traffic, reduce server load, and optimize overall API performance.

 ## Gzip compression
 We support request compression.
 Feel free to utilize it by including the following code in your request header:
 `Accept-Encoding: gzip, deflate, br, zstd`